setms/book/docs/architecture/analysis.md

 - What were the main decision drivers?

 It makes sense to capture all that information in **Architecture Decision Records** (ADRs) @@Nygard2011.
+This is true even for decisions that are easy to reverse.

 ## Related decisions